Hood County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time.
+- SR-22 insurance requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility that demonstrates you have the required minimum liability insurance coverage.

-Hood DMV Offices
+Hood County DPS Offices

 Special Programs

-Last updated: February 22, 2026
+Last updated: April 1, 2026